ahmed-soltani/ai-research-assistant-agent/README.md

 # 🤖 AI Research Assistant Agent

-A Python-based AI agent that uses LangChain, OpenAI's GPT-3.5, Wikipedia, and DuckDuckGo tools to generate structured research summaries from user queries.
+A Python-based AI agent that uses LangChain, OpenAI's GPT-3.5, and Wikipedia tools to generate structured research summaries from user queries.

 ## 🔍 What It Does